richlegrand/dash/README.md

 See [example3.py](https://github.com/richlegrand/dash_devices/blob/dev/example3.py).

 The upshot here is to use an `Output` object (or objects) to return the alternate result.
-(Note, the third argument to `Output` is something we added -- it's optional, but required here to specifiy the value of the given `Output`.)
+(Note, the third argument to `Output` is something we added -- it's optional, but required here to specify the value of the given `Output`.)

 This works with shared callbacks also.